Welcome to Insane Running.

 Some dictionaries define the word insane with the following statement:

 “a state of mind that prevents normal perception, behavior or social interactions”

 “extremely foolish; irrational or illogical”

-Since early childhood, we all play around with our friends, neighbors, relatives and brothers/sisters.
+Since early childhood, we all play around with our friends, neighbors, relatives, and brothers/sisters.
 We remain active for quite some time until due to other things we might call “life”, we start to make decisions that somehow make us stop doing some of the things we enjoyed about life and life happens.
-My life is not much different to the many others reading this now and perhaps the others not aware of these writings.
-But it is always about choice.
-The choices we make.
-The choices we take.
+My life is not much different from the many others reading this now and perhaps the others not aware of these writings.
+But it is always about choice, the choices we make.

-I am very aware that there are plenty places, blogs, magazines and sites that cover information about running.
+I am very aware that there are plenty of places, blogs, magazines, and sites that cover information about running.
 I hope this does not just turn into one more of the bunch but something useful and practical.
 There are going to be many occasions in which comments, observations, and approaches might not be logical or even contain a grain of sanity.
-But here is where I start to pick up the story after a very long running recess.
-Here you will find my and other runners stories, some of the adventures, excerpts of my learning and hopefully some useful information.
+But here is where I start to pick up the story after a very long-running recess.
+Here you will find my and other runners’ stories, some of the adventures, excerpts of my learning, and hopefully some useful information.